Formerly known as the US Campaign to End the Israeli Occupation.

 |Founded||Founded in 2001 as a “national coalition working to end all U.S. support for Israel’s military occupation and apartheid policies toward Palestinians.”|

-- US Campaign for Palestinian Rights received $90,000 (under the name of Education for Just Peace in the Middle East) between 2015-2019 from the Rockefeller Brothers Fund.
+- US Campaign for Palestinian Rights received $155,000 (under the name of Education for Just Peace in the Middle East) in 2015-2019 from the Rockefeller Brothers Fund.

 - The US Campaign for Palestinian Rights (USCPR) is a “national coalition of hundreds of groups working to advocate for Palestinian rights and a shift in US policy.”

-- According to the US Campaign “Common Principles,” “We oppose U.S. military, diplomatic, financial, corporate, and all other forms of support for Israel’s occupation and apartheid policies toward Palestinians.”
+- According to its “Common Principles,” “We oppose U.S. military, diplomatic, financial, corporate, and all other forms of support for Israel’s occupation and apartheid policies toward Palestinians.”